 Silicone trays come in all shapes and sizes, so pick one that has a cube size that will not be hazardous to your dog.
-Put coconut oil into ice cube tray.
+Put the coconut oil into an ice cube tray.
 Add berries to each cube.
 Freeze.
 Feed pup one as a tasty treat.

 Coconut Oil Smoothies and Pupsicles

 Dog-friendly smoothies are as versatile as their human counterparts — just choose dog-safe fruits and vegetables and keep the portions small.
 You could freeze the fruits and veggies first for a thicker consistency, but that isn’t necessary.